spacetelescope/stis_cti/doc/qsg.rst

 ::

-  plhstins2.stsci.edu (put your computer name here instead)
+  myserver.mydomain.edu (put your computer name here instead)

   /Users/biretta/13542/darks  (use the darks directory that we created earlier)